Can I self-certify a product with CE-certification?

 As a manufacturer, it is your responsibility to ensure that your product meets EU safety requirements before putting it on the market.
 Whether you go about it alone or involve a third party is your decision.
 Certification, however, is time-intensive and complex.
 Ensuring that your product meets compliance standards is crucial for the safety of future users and for avoiding liability as a manufacturer.
 Working with experts in the field saves time and energy- priceless commodities when getting a product on the market.

-Whether you are new to the world of product certification or have questions concerning a specific part of the process, Certification Experts is here to help.
+Questions about CE marking?
+We’re here to help.
+Whether you are new to the world of product certification or have questions concerning a specific part of the process, contact us to get your product CE marked quickly and efficiently.